LUMS-WIT/NEST-Pakistan/README.md

-# NEST-Pakistan — Visualization
+# Visualization for MESSAGEix-Pakistan Outputs

-This branch contains visualization scripts and notebooks for the MESSAGEix-Pakistan energy system model.
+This branch contains visualization scripts and notebooks used to generate the paper's figures.

-## Contents
-- **data/** — Model output data from MESSAGEix-Pakistan and GCAM-Pakistan
-- **scripts/** — Plotting and post-processing scripts
-- **notebooks/** — Visualization notebooks

-## Related Branches
-- `main` — Stable model codebase
-- `solar` — Rooftop solar PV additions